carlosmontoyamoya/aws-rekognition-facecompare/README.md

 # aws-rekognition-facecompare
 This repository compare a selfie with images from identity documents and response if the selfie match.

-This code was made in a notebook under SageMaker.
+This code was made in a Python Notebook under SageMaker.

 ### Set up:
 > - Create a Notebook Instance in SageMaker